andrewdsmith/edxlc/README.md

 deployed.
 Examples of alert states include heat sinks when overheating and landing gear when docking permission has been granted.

-When hardpoints are deployed or night vision or silent running is activated, the app switches to an alternative configuration.
+When hardpoints are deployed, night vision is enabled, or silent running is activated, then the app switches to an alternative configuration.

 The default configurations in `edxlc.toml` are: